Configuring Microsoft Teams Signed-in Bots

 Now that your new bot account is set up, you can try sending your bot to a new Microsoft Teams meeting

-You can quickly test this by sending a bot using the interactive Create Bot api docs.
+You can quickly test this by sending a bot to the meeting using the interactive Create Bot api docs.
 Make sure you use a new Teams Meeting URL and the API key from the Recall account with your Microsoft Teams Business Account login credentials

-Note that you the bot will only sign in for meetings that require signed-in participants
+Note that the bot will only sign in for meetings that require signed-in participants

 FAQs